-Before deploying your machine learning model, it is essential to evaluate the performance of your model on real-world data.
-If your model is trained on a clean dataset, it is important to generate a dataset that simulates real-world data as closely as possible and evaluate your model on this.
+Before deploying your ML model, it is essential to evaluate its performance on real-world data.
+If your model is trained on a clean dataset, it is important to generate a dataset that simulates real-world data as closely as possible and evaluate your model on it.
 This is especially important when the dataset does not come from exactly the same source as the production data.

 Data drift is one of the top reasons model accuracy decreases over time.
-It essentially means that the data distribution changes with time, and does not match the distribution of the training data.
-This is often caused by changes in the real world, such as new products in the market, change of season, and so on.
-This is something that one cannot be totally prepared for, and we recommend constant monitoring of production data to detect this.
+It essentially means that the data distribution changes with time and does not match the distribution of the training data.
+This is often caused by changes in the real world such as new products in the market or change of season.
+This is something that we cannot be totally prepared for, o we recommend constant monitoring of production data to detect this.

 One way to prepare is to look for data drift in historical data.
 Take data points from one year ago and compare the feature distribution with current data, if there is a significant change in the distribution you have data drift and are likely to experience similar drifts in the future.